SimaticResearchActivity/FBAE/README.md

 This file example defines 3 sites, each running on localhost, the first site listening for connections on port 4096, the second one on port 4097, and the third one on port 4098.

-Note `Resources` directory of *FBAE* repository contains samples of site files.
+Note: `res` directory of *FBAE* repository contains samples of site files.

 ### Launch manually *fbae* executable
 Once your site file is ready, you can run `fbae` executable according to the following usage: